-Control and management systems:

-• Project selection based on a detailed analysis of the client, our previous experience in each geographic location and other aspects such as project-specific margins and risks.

-• Use of modular construction schemes in geographic locations where labor shortages or site conditions allow for savings over other options. • Inclusion in contracts, whenever possible, of referral of disputes to courts or arbitrators in countries where TR has experience.

-• Inclusion in contracts, whenever possible, of clauses that allow for price revisions in the event of changes in the law.

-Flexibility to adapt to local content requirements.

-• Development of BEPS policies.

-• The Group's Internal Tax Risk Manual establishes the Group's tax strategy and internal tax risk management procedures, including training actions and internal investigation plans.

-• In the bidding phase, risk-minimizing tax strategies are defined with local advisors, even in the Group's usual markets.

-• In the execution phase, the tax settlements submitted are monitored with the support of local advisors and events or deviations from the initial strategies are identified in order to correct them with the support of the operations area.

-Continues in section H.
+- Project selection based on a detailed analysis of the client and country (establishing a local presence before submitting offers), and other aspects such as project-specific margins and risks. - Analysis of the tax implications of different projects, always relying on the advice of reputed leading firms, and monitoring the regulations and VAT position of projects. - Use of modular construction schemes in geographic locations where labor shortages or site conditions allow for savings over other options. - Inclusion in contracts, whenever possible, of referral of disputes to courts or arbitrators in countries where TR has experience, and clauses that allow price revisions in the event of changes in law. - · Flexibility to adapt to local content requirements. - Development of BEPS policies. - The Group's Internal Tax Risk Manual, establishes the Group's tax strategy and internal tax risk management procedures, including training actions and internal investigation plans. - In the bidding phase, risk-minimizing tax strategies are defined with local advisors including in the Group's usual markets. - In the execution phase, the tax assessments submitted are monitored with the support of local advisors and events or deviations from the initial strategies are identified in order to correct them with the support of the operations area. - TR Group expatriation policy framework. - Risks related to the concentration of projects in a small number of clients.

+The portfolio, at certain times, may be highly concentrated in a small number of clients and, in certain countries, a small number of suppliers.

+Concentration only in markets in which the Group has sufficient prior experience.

 E.2.
-State the Company bodies responsible for drawing up and implementing the Company's financial and nonfinancial Risk Control and Management System, including those of a fiscal nature.
+State the company bodies responsible for drawing up and implementing the company's financial and non-financial Risk Control and Management System, including those of a fiscal nature.

-Article 5 of the Board of Directors Regulations establishes that the Board of Directors is responsible for approving the risk control and management policy, including tax risks, as well as the periodic monitoring of internal information and control systems.
+Article 5 of the Regulations of the Board of Directors establishes that the Board of Directors is responsible for approving the risk control and management policy, including tax risks, as well as the periodic monitoring of internal information and control systems.

-In accordance with Article 13 of the Board of Directors Regulations, the Audit and Control Commission monitors the financial and non-financial risk management and control systems related to the Company and, where appropriate, the Group, including operational, technological, legal, social, environmental, political and reputational issues or those related to corruption.
+At the same time, in accordance with Article 13 of the Board of Directors' Regulations and Article 5.1.iv) of the Commission Regulations, the Audit and Control Commission monitors the financial and non-financial risk management and control systems related to the Company and, where appropriate, the Group, including operational, technological, legal, social, environmental, political and reputational issues or those related to corruption.
 It also directly supervises the internal risk management and control function and the process of preparation and submission of the mandatory financial and non-financial information relating to the Company and, where appropriate, the Group, including the periodic financial and non-financial information that, as a listed company, the Company must provide to the markets and their supervisory bodies, ensuring that the interim accounts are prepared under the same accounting criteria as the annual accounts, with the direct collaboration of the external and internal auditors, and submitting, where appropriate, recommendations or proposals to the Board of Directors aimed at safeguarding its integrity.
+Likewise, the Audit and Control Commission must re-evaluate, at least annually, the list of the most significant financial and non-financial risks and assess their level of tolerance, proposing their adjustment to the Board of Directors, as the case may be.
+It must also at least annually hold a meeting with those responsible for the business divisions in which they explain the business trends and associated risks; and control and supervise compliance with the control and risk management policy, either directly or through one or more sub-commissions created for such purpose.